Polyvalent Machine-Learned Potential for Cobalt: from Bulk to Nanoparticles: Introduction

-The paper is organized as follows: in Section \ref{sec1:pot-creation}, we outline the methods employed, beginning with a brief recapitulation of the q-SNAP formalism, followed by the approach used for fitting and testing the potential.
-In Section \ref{sec1:nps}, we demonstrate the capabilities of the new q-SNAP in terms of nanoparticle modeling.
-We start by analyzing the relative stability of nanoparticles of different shapes as a function of their size.
-Next, we compare the predictive performance of the q-SNAP and EAM potentials in determining surface energies and vacancy formation on vertices.
-Subsequently, we showcase the predictive capability of q-SNAP by computing the cobalt melting point through the melting of nanoparticles of increasing size, emphasizing its suitability for dynamic processes.
-Finally, we present our conclusions in Section \ref{sec1:ccl}.
+The paper is organized as follows: in Section \ref{sec1:pot-creation}, we outline the approach used for fitting and testing the potential.
+In Section \ref{sec1:nps}, we validate and apply the new q-SNAP by computing properties of bulk Co, surfaces, and nanoparticles.
+This includes an analysis of the relative stability of nanoparticles of different shapes as a function of their size and the determination of vacancy formation on their vertices.
+The suitability and robustness of the new potential to model dynamic processes is demonstrated by computing the heat capacity and the dependence of the melting temperature of nanoparticles as a function of their size.
+The conclusions and perspectives are presented in Section \ref{sec1:ccl}.